riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-zoom-ai.md

 - Position your device for optimal audio capture
 - This requires a paid Zoom account with specific features
 - Be mindful of cloud storage capacity

-## Conclusion

-Recording in-person meetings with Zoom AI transforms standard conversations into documented, searchable, and summarized resources.
-This bridges the gap between traditional note-taking and AI-powered documentation, ensuring important information isn't lost whether in medical, business, or educational contexts.